klirman/CMC-Kits/README.md

 # CMC-Kits
-simple KitPvP plugin i started working on when i first started getting into Developing, this has not been finished and has a lot of bugs.
+simple Kitpvp plugin i started working on when i first started getting into Developing, this has not been finished and has a lot of bugs.